 In order to improve the productivity in the Government Departments, DIT has developed both for the Android, windows and the IOS platform, where the tourists visiting Sikkim can get information on their handheld devices.

 In order to bridge the digital divide, Department of Information Technology has conducted various capacity building programmes for government employees in basic computer training, advance training, skill enhancement training, besides sponsoring officers for training programmes conducted by the National Institution of Smart Government (NISG), GoI.
-In association with the National Institute of Electronics and Information Technology (NIELIT), D.I.T aim to conduct skill training programmes in the Electronic System Design and Manufacturing (ESDM) discipline, with the training target set at 8000 over a period of four years.
+In association with the National Institute of Electronics and Information Technology (NIELIT), D.I.T aim to conduct skill training programmes in the Electronic System Design and Manufacturing (ESDM) discipline.
 The Department is also in collaboration with NIELIT is conducting a training for the group C and group D category staffs of the Government of Sikkim on the use of e-Government and Digital payments.

-To support the telecom infrastructure, Department of Information Technology has formulated the Right of way policy which grants permission to the service providers like BSNL, Reliance etc. to lay optical fibre cable (OFC).
-The policy has been amended vide No. 724/223/DIT/17 dated: 23.08.2017.
-In the amended ROW policy, the Department is charging a fee of Rs.50, 000/- per application to the private IPSs and also a penalty of 2 %will be levied on the Bank Guarantee in case the IPS does not complete the work in the stipulated time.
+To support the telecom infrastructure, Department of Information Technology has formulated the Right of Way policy which grants permission to the telecom service providers like BSNL, Reliance Jio, Bharti Airtel, Vodafone etc. to lay optical fibre cable (OFC) and construct mobile towers across the State of Sikkim.
+The policy has been issued vide No. 10/DIT/2021, dated 02/07/2021.

 Connect to us in Facebook